DONATE NOW

 The seven contrary virtues listed in the catechism are elements to know how to face the temptation of committing one of the seven deadly sins.

 In addition to these virtues, which are contrary to the capital sins.
 Every Christian also has three theological virtues such as Faith, Hope and Charity.
-Along with these, we can also cite prudence, fortitude, justice and temperance; habits that dispose the understanding and the will to act according to the judgment of reason enlightened by the gifts of the Holy Spirit.
+Along with these, we can also mention prudence, fortitude, justice and temperance; habits that dispose the understanding and the will to act according to the judgment of reason enlightened by the gifts of the Holy Spirit.

 • The Thank YouIt is the source of the work of sanctification; it heals and elevates the nature, making us capable of acting as children of God.